 Another Jamaat-e-Islami party leader, Abdul Quader Mollah, was found guilty by a special war crimes tribunal in Feb.
 2013.
 Sentenced to life in prison, Mollah's case was appealed by both the defense and the prosecution and was heard before the Supreme Court.
 On Sept.
 17, a five-member panel headed by Chief Justice M. Muzammel Hossain upheld his conviction and took the sentence one step further, ruling that Mollah be executed.

-The ruling party easily won the national election in January 2014.
+The Awami League, the ruling party, easily won the national election in January 2014, handing Prime Minister Sheikh Hasina a third term.
 However, the election had a low turnout, partly due to riots, protests and an opposition boycott.
 At least 18 people were killed in election-related violence.

 The week after the election, opposition members were forced into hiding while police went on raids, searching for them.
 Four opposition leaders were arrested and jailed, including former Prime Minister Khaleda Zia.
 Political violence has increased in Bangladesh in the last year.
 Since February 2013, almost 300 people have been killed due to political violence.